noseglid/base85/README.md

 the [ZeroMQ][Base85ZeroMQ] specification contains `<` and `>` which need
 escaping in most (all?)
 [SGML][SGML] languages.

+IPv6 encoding should only be used for encoding IPv6 addresses.
+When using IPv6, input for encoding must always be 16 bytes, and input for decoding must always be 20 bytes.

 Supported encoding specifications

   * [Ascii85][Base85]
   * [ZeroMQ][Base85ZeroMQ]
+  * [IPv6][Base85IPv6]

 ## Installation